kubewarden/community/components.md

 #### Kubewarden Controller

 The Kubewarden Controller is the conductor.
-It monitors Kubewarden CRDs and Kubernetes resources, ensuring the all resources necessary for running Policy Servers and policies are correctly configured.
+It monitors Kubewarden CRDs and Kubernetes resources, ensuring the all resources necessary for running PolicyServers and policies are correctly configured.

 The code of the Kubewarden controller can be found in the [kubewarden-controller](https://github.com/kubewarden/kubewarden-controller)